Populating 3D Scenes by Learning Human-Scene Interaction: Experiments

 We tested our method with both real (scanned) and synthetic (artist generated) scenes.
-Qualitative examples on a real scene from the \prox \cite{PROX:2019} test set is shown in Fig. \ref{fig:afford} (top); this scene was not used during training.
+Example bodies optimized to fit in a real scene from the \prox \cite{PROX:2019} test set are shown in Fig. \ref{fig:afford} (top); this scene was not used during training.
 Note that people appear to be interacting naturally with the scene; that is, their pose matches the scene context.
-Figure \ref{fig:afford} (bottom) shows bodies automatically placed in an artist-designed scene (Archviz Interior Rendering Sample, Epic Games)\footnote{\url{https://docs.unrealengine.com/en-US/Resources/Showcases/ArchVisInterior/index.html}}.
-Moreover, the results go beyond previous work \cite{grabner2011chair,shape2pose2014,zhang2020generating} to produce realistic human-scene interactions for a wide range of poses like lying down (Fig.~\ref{fig:afford} top), grasping (Fig.~\ref{fig:afford} bottom), and reaching out (Fig.~\ref{fig:afford}).
+Figure \ref{fig:afford} (bottom) shows bodies automatically placed in an artist-designed scene (Archviz Interior Rendering Sample, Epic Games)\footnote{\url{https://docs.unrealengine.com/en-US/Resources/Showcases/ArchVisInterior/index.html}}. \modelname goes beyond previous work \cite{grabner2011chair,shape2pose2014,zhang2020generating} to produce realistic human-scene interactions for a wide range of poses like lying down and reaching out.

 While the poses look natural in the above results, the \smplX bodies look out of place in realistic scenes.
-Consequently, we would like to render realistic people instead, but models like \smplX do not yet support realistic clothing and textures.
-Realistic scans from companies like \renderpeople have high quality but the topology of every scan is different.
-The consistent topology of a mesh like \smplX, however, is critical to learn the feature model.
+Consequently, we would like to render realistic people instead, but models like \smplX do not support realistic clothing and textures.
+In contrast, scans from companies like \renderpeople (Renderpeople GmbH, K\"{o}ln) are realistic, but have a different mesh topology for every scan.
+The consistent topology of a mesh like \smplX is critical to learn the feature model.

 \textbf{Clothed Humans:} We address this issue by using \smplX fits to clothed meshes from the \agora dataset \cite{agora2020}.
 We then take the \smplX fits and minimize an energy function similar to Eq.~\ref{eq:afford} with one important change.
 We keep the pose, $\theta$, fixed: